AmitTeli/cloudflare-websocket/README.md

 The most important one is you must serve websocket on SSL.

-This sample project helps undertand step by step process to deploy an example solution.
+This sample project helps understand step by step process to deploy an example solution.

+**STEPS**

 1. From the **network** menu on your cloudflare dashboard for  the domain, ensure that WebSockets are enabled (by default it is enabled)